MADPSI/Cheatbox/README.md

 * `Ctrl+Alt+C`.
 Toggles camera panning, allowing the camera to be dragged horizontally and vertically while holding `Shift` or `Ctrl` key.
   * `Shift` or `Ctrl` are mutually exclusive, using both will have them cancel each other out.
   * If a Creature switches animation states, the camera will be reset to its original position.
 Use the Animation Toggle keybind (`Alt+S`) outlined above to work around this.
+  * If using Dark Injections's Flexible Camera component, the vertical panning is broken.

 * `S`.
 Toggles displaying the Creature's spine.
 Useful to quickly access it while it's obstructed by parts.